I went down the street for a lesson at six and came back up the street to the Hotel Jerico for breakfast at seven.

 -Catch bus going by

 -Crammed buses at routunda, “un pequeno”

--Finally ride on bus can feel pulse of people either side
+-Finally ride on bus.
+Squeezed so tight one can feel pulse of people either side